Skip to content

 It occupies the gap between simple log analyzers (GoAccess) and enterprise analytics stacks (Umami, Plausible) — without the operational complexity of either.

-Your data lives in hitkeep.db on your server.
+Your data lives on your server under HitKeep’s data directory.
+In single-team installs that’s hitkeep.db; in multiteam installs it also includes tenant-local DuckDB files under tenants/*/hitkeep.db.
 No third party ever touches it.
 Configure retention per site.
 Export everything — any time, in open formats (JSON, CSV, Parquet).
 There is no lock-in.

 HitKeep idles at ~45–64 MB RAM and consumes negligible CPU between requests.
 A single $6/month VPS comfortably handles multiple sites.
 Compare that to a typical self-hosted analytics stack that requires dedicated compute for a database server, a queue broker, and the application itself — each sized for peak load.